MenxLi/pody/docs/pody-cli.md

 :::

 ---
-To get the version of the CLI tools, you can use the `version` command:
+Lastly, to get the version of the CLI tools, you can use the `version` command:
 ```sh
 pody version
 ```